GabrielTavernini/NeatJS/README.md

 #### Self Driving Car
 Applying the NEAT algorithm to a 3D car trying to get along a course, we can clearly see how Neural Networks evolve generation after generation improving their abilities to get along the track.
 You can even tweak different parameters to customize the fitness function.
 [Try it!](https://gabrieltavernini.github.io/NeatJS/Examples/SelfDriving/)

+#### Atari Asteroids
+A population of 150 spaceships evolving to beat the old Atari Asteroids Game.
+Spaceships can see the distance to the closest asteroid in 16 directions evenly spaced around them and can move forward, turn right or left and shoot.
+[Try it!](https://gabrieltavernini.github.io/NeatJS/Examples/Asteroids/)